 Human Services

 The primary focus of human services work is to help others—especially those who are disadvantaged.
 If you work in human services, your undergraduate degree and firsthand experience will combine for a solid foundation.
-A master’s degree is a great fit for those ready to do more, such as take on leadership roles at public service organizations or begin making policy-level decisions that affect more people.
+A human services master’s degree is a great fit for those ready to do more, such as take on leadership roles at public service organizations or begin making policy-level decisions that affect more people.

 Public Administration